martinlundin/brewy/README.md

 You are very welcome to add contribute to the project.
 Follow these steps.
 #### Installation
 - Clone this project from git, in terminal run `git clone https://github.com/martinlundin/brewy-firebase.git`
+- In package.json add your url to proxy

+[Todo make comprehensive insallation guide]